How is the Dutch education system structured?

 Professional bachelor (hbo-bachelor):

-This is a four-year program that you follow after you have completed havo, vwo, ad, or training program on level mbo-4.
+This is a four-year program that you follow after you have completed havo, vwo, ad, or mbo-4.
 You will graduate with a bachelor's degree in higher professional education.

 Professional master (hbo-master):

-This is a one- or two-year program that you follow after completing your higher professional bachelor's degree.
+This is a one- or two-year program that you follow after completing your hbo bachelor's degree.
 During a master's you dig deeper into your field of study.
 You complete this program with a master’s degree in higher professional education.

 Research oriented education (wetenschappelijk onderwijs: wo)

-After university preparatory education (vwo), secondary school students are eligible to follow research oriented education at a university.
-Students who have completed their propaedeutic year at a university of applied sciences may also go on to study at a university (bachelor level).
-Students who have completed a full hbo-bachelor can opt for a research university master through a pre-master program.
+After vwo, secondary school students are eligible to follow research oriented education at a university.
+Students who have completed their propaedeutic year at a university of applied sciences may also go on to study at a university bachelor program.
+Students who have completed a full hbo bachelor can opt for a research university master through a pre-master program.
 Within academic education, the emphasis is not on preparing for professional practice, but on research skills.
 You learn to be analytical and critical when dealing with subject matters.

 Research oriented education (wo) in the Netherlands, like higher professional education (hbo), is divided according to the bachelor-master system.
-You can follow a research oriented study at two levels:
+You can follow a research oriented program at two levels:

-This is a theory-based, three-year program after which you receive a bachelor's degree.
-Following your bachelor's degree, you can pursue a university master's degree.
+University bachelor (wo-bachelor): This is a theory-based, three-year program after which you receive a bachelor's degree.
+Following your bachelor's degree, you can pursue a university master's program.

-This is a theory-based, one- or two-year program.
+University master (wo-master): This is a more specialized theory-based, one- or two-year program.
 You will complete this program with a master's degree.

 A PhD is the highest academic degree you can obtain.
-If you aspire to a career in science, for example or if you want to become a professor later on, then in most cases you need to do a PhD.
-If you are appointed to a PhD position at a university, you will be emersed in scientific research and write a dissertation on a topic within the field of study in which you will obtain your PhD.
-This used to be called a .
+If you aspire a career in science or if you want to become a professor or researcher later on, then in most cases you need to complete a PhD.
 Upon completion you receive the title of Dr. and become a doctor of science.
 The average duration of a PhD is 4 years.

 Do you have any questions about the Dutch education system or would you like more information about your possibilities to work in Dutch education?
 Contact the advisors of the Onderwijsloket through this form.